nztim/mailer2/readme.md

     * The recipient will be overridden and cc/bcc instructions will be ignored
     * No `MessageSent` event will be fired for tests

+### Updating

+* 3.0: Requires PHP 7.4.
+AbstractMessage now has typed properties, and it's test() method can now return the subclass (covariance).